Coaching in a World That Will Not Resolve

 An Unfinished Field

 The field of leadership development is itself still becoming.
-Its most important work lies not in refining frameworks alone, but in the quality of inquiry practitioners are willing to sustain into what this work genuinely requires.
+Its most important work lies in the quality of inquiry practitioners are willing to sustain into what this work genuinely requires.

-For those in practice, the bar is higher than it has been before.
-Not simply to accompany others through uncertainty, but to remain in inquiry about one’s own positioning within it; one’s assumptions, retreats, and claims to depth.
+For those in practice, the bar is higher than it has been before, not simply to accompany others through uncertainty, but to remain in inquiry about one’s own positioning within it.

 We are, in different ways, working within the same conditions we ask leaders to navigate.
 The question is whether we are willing to do so with enough rigour and honesty for that work to be of use beyond ourselves.